Chao8219/practice-adventure/README.md

 ## 3 To Do

 - [x] move all py script into jupyter notebook for better preview.
-- [ ] fix the perfermance in jupyter notebook
+- [x] fix the perfermance in jupyter notebook
 - [ ] switch all array into numpy array
 - [x] get rid of global variables
 - [x] create player class
 - [x] fix the wait_for_input function
+- [ ] add exception handling feature

 ## 4 Wrap It Up!
 Project